hmh10098/d2l/README.md

 # d2l
-This repository cover code from https://www.d2l.ai/index.html
+This repository for learn from https://www.d2l.ai/index.html